 Early Notables of the Birchenhead family (pre 1700)

-who served as the...
-Another 83 words (6 lines of text) are included under the topic Early Birchenhead Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Birchenhead Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Birchenhead family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Birchenhead were among these contributors, for they have been located in early North American records: Francis Birkenhedd who settled in Barbados in 1635; William Birkenhead settled in Virginia in 1653; Joseph Birkhead settled in Philadelphia in 1860; George Birkinhead settled in North Carolina in 1701.

 - ^ Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.